buu-huu/purrsom-watch/README.md

 ### Disclaimer
 This repository is work in progress.
 Development is ongoing but will take some time.
 Releases will be made and tagged, when a certain set of features is implemented and tested.

+Since development is in a very early stage and architecture changes a lot, the Readme and build scripts may **NOT** be up-to-date.

 ## 📜 Table of Contents
 - [Features](#-features)
 - [Installation](#%EF%B8%8F-installation)